tgroshon/maze-kata/README.md

 included my failed paths as well as the correct path.
 So, after backtracking from a dead-end, I wasn't dropping the bad path of visited nodes from my solution.
-This meant that if the maze was laid out just right, the neighbor visiting heuristics would fail and the solver would visit every (or close to every) space in the maze.
+This meant that if the maze was laid out just right, the neighbor visiting heuristics would fail and the solver would visit and report on every space in the maze.
 FAIL!

 Before addressing, I decided to spend time researching formal "maze-solving algorithms".
 This helped me (a) codify more of my assumptions, (b) identify gaps, and (c) try out other approaches.

-My current solution makes a lot of assumptions, and has some clear constraints.
+My current solution makes several key assumptions with some clear constraints.

 Here are some of them:

 - Entire maze is known upfront
 - One entrance at the top, one exit at the bottom
 - Maze images are standardized to grids of fixed-size cells about 88x64 pixels
 - Mazes must be smaller than 32 x 44 because of naive digitizer which accumulates sizing errors as the maze grows
 - Only finds one solution path if multiple are available
 - Does not guarantee the shortest path
-- Time complexity grows with the complexity of the maze: O(Vertices + Edges) in graph speak
+- Time complexity grows with the complexity of the maze: O(Vertices + Edges)
-- And of course ... the reports-every-failed-path "problem" :smirk:
+- And of course ... the reports-every-failed-path "problem" 😏

 Now, because the entire maze is known, that provides several opportunities for alternative strategies.
 One such strategy I chose to implement from my research was dead-end filling.

 1. Identify all dead-ends
 2. Fill the dead-end path backwards to the next junction
 3. Repeat